 Senior Vice President, Regulatory Compliance

-As a consultant, Elizabeth provides strategic guidance on premarket and postmarket issues, specifically related to regulatory compliance.
-She works with pharmaceutical and medical device clients to prepare for FDA inspection and remediate compliance matters through 483 and warning letter responses.
-She offers guidance on quality system management and how to build a culture of quality.
-Elizabeth also advises clients navigating the regulatory landscape for tobacco products and assists with content and format of applications, interpretation of FDA regulation, communication with the FDA, and analysis of proposed rules.
+Liz provides strategic guidance on premarket and postmarket issues, specifically related to regulatory compliance.
+She works with pharmaceutical and medical device clients to prepare for FDA inspection and to address and remediate compliance matters.
+She advises clients on FDA communication, including 483 and warning letter responses, and offers guidance on agency expectations and regulatory policy.

 Cynthia Schnedar